adonisv79/akosi/backend/PRISMA.md

 # PRISMA Guide by ALV

+We use prisma as the ORM to our MySQL service.

+## After Updating the schema

+Prisma provides commands we need to run to generate the client and manage migrations

-to update the client
+### to update the client

 ```
-npx prisma generate
+pnpx prisma generate
 ```

-to create a new migration
+### to create a new migration
 ```
-npx prisma migrate dev --name <any name>
+pnpx prisma migrate dev --name <any name>
 ```